fry/n2k/README.md

 NMEA 2000 `#[no_std]` library implemented as an embedded-hal CAN driver.

-## Minimum Supported rustc Version
+## Minimum Supported Rust Version (MSRV)

-This crate's minimum supported rustc version is `1.36.0`.
+This crate is guaranteed to compile on stable Rust 1.36 and up.

 ## License